 This left only me between Jimmy and the slope of tree-covered death.
 I took off running, thinking as I closed the gap between me and the murderous tube.
 How am I going to stop this thing?
 Mike tried to hit it head-on and that failed.
 What could I do differently?

-I decided to body-block it from a sharp angle, destabilizing its roll cycle which would surely slow it enough for Jimmy to stop it.
+I decided to body-block it from a near 90-degree angle, destabilizing its roll cycle which would surely slow it enough for Jimmy to stop.
 In short, the tube ate me too, giving me a face-first taste of a cow path.
 So much for my instincts for physics.
+I instantly realized both that I’d failed to save Jimmy and that the taste of cow pies had likely ruined my appetite for the next 18 months.

 But — he did. . .

 But this time physics (or perhaps the God of small boys) saved him.
-That rotten fence actually yielded and bent over just enough to form ‘oh no…’ a ramp that – yes — launched Jimmy and that insane tube high into the air just like a ski jump.
+That rotten fence actually yielded and the posts on either side of his point of impact cracked loudly and bent over just enough to form an, oh no. . . a ramp that — yes — launched Jimmy and that insane tube high into the air just like a ski jump.

 Surreal?
 Absolutely!
-But there he went — arms and legs still waving like a wet rag doll out of each side of the tube.
+But there he went — arms and legs still waving like a wet rag doll out of each side of the tube and, did I just hear a sonic-boom?
+He can’t be going that fast — can he?

-He must have made peace with his fate by this time because he was no longer screaming; or maybe he was already dead, like from a heart attack.
+Jimmy must have made peace with his fate by this time because he was no longer screaming; or maybe he was already dead, like from a heart attack.
 His arms and legs did look pretty floppy.
-No matter – because suddenly I realized that Mike was now screaming hysterically – like that would do any good.
+No matter – because suddenly I realized that Mike was now screaming hysterically.
+He has to know that his parents will insist on taking his life for him taking Jimmy’s.

-The tube was still spinning madly and gaining altitude, but it was slowing its climb to the clouds.
+The tube was still spinning madly and gaining altitude, but it was slowing its climb.

-My heart sank as I realized that from his current altitude, Jimmy was going to die (or die again…?) when he and the tube crashed back to earth.
-Slowly, the tube lost the last of its momentum and arced into its descent, speeding up yet again for a kamikaze-style death crash.
+My heart sank as I realized that from his current altitude, Jimmy was going to die (or die again. . . ?) when he and the tube crashed back to earth.
+Slowly, the tube lost the last of its momentum and arced into its descent, speeding up yet again for a third kamikaze-style near-death encounter.

 On the up-bounce, Jimmy finally, mercifully, separated from the tube from a relatively safe altitude (at least I hoped so) and landed in the soft tall grass of that lower field.
-After what felt like the longest train crash ever, Jimmy had finally stopped moving and laid still surrounded by peaceful tall grass.
+After what felt like the longest train crash ever, Jimmy had finally stopped moving and laid still and hidden in the peaceful tall grass.

 The final site of Jimmy’s death looked so serene and quiet.